Sean Scully: Prizes and awards

 Scully has been a member of Aosdána since 2001, and the Royal Academy of Arts since 2013.
 Scully received an Honorary Doctor of Fine Arts degree from both Massachusetts College of Art and the National University of Ireland in 2003, and a Doctor of Letters degree from Newcastle University.
 He received an Honorary Doctorate from Miguel Hernández University in 2006 and 2008.

 Other works

 Music

-Scully's mother Holly was a Vaudeville singer, and Sean Scully became heavily influenced by rhythm and blues in his adolescence.
-Scully owned and ran an R&B Club as a teenager in South London, and was briefly in an R&B band with his brother and a friend.
+Scully's mother Holly was a vaudeville singer, and Scully became heavily influenced by rhythm and blues in his adolescence.
+Scully owned and ran an R&B club as a teenager in South London, and was briefly in an R&B band with his brother and a friend.

 In 2016 the percussionist Billy Martin from the band Medeski Martin & Wood made a performative collaboration with Sean Scully's monumental corten steel sculpture Boxes of Air at Scully's Tappan studio.
 It culminated in ‘Boxing for Sean’, a 6 movement percussion composition performed live outdoors.